ankanghosh/multi-class-image-classification-with-a-convolutional-neural-network/README.md

 # About the project
 Multi-class image classification with a CNN using the CIFAR-10 dataset.
-This is a Google Colab notebook to classify images across multiple categories of vehicles and animals, such aeroplanes, automibiles, birds, and cats, from the CIFAR-10 dataset.
+This is a Google Colab notebook to classify images across multiple categories of vehicles and animals, such aeroplanes, automobiles, birds, and cats, from the CIFAR-10 dataset.
 The data is first preprocessed and a simple CNN is used to implement the model for the multi-class classification of images.
 The model performs fairly well and achieves an accuracy of about 71%.

 # Tools Used
 Tools and libraries used in this project include TensorFlow, Keras, Matplotlib, NumPy, scikit-learn, and seaborn.